tradinghours/tradinghours-python/README.md

     MarketHoliday: US.NYSE 2024-02-19 Washington's Birthday
 ```
 ### Trading Hours
+#### Phases
 To get open and closing times for a particular date range, use the `Market.generate_phases` method.
 This will return a generator yielding `tradinghours.models.Phase` objects, representing specific datetimes.
-These are based on the "general schedule" of a market (see next paragraph) but consider the impact of holidays and potential changes in the schedule.
+These are based on the "general schedule" of a market (see next section) but consider the impact of holidays and potential changes in the schedule.
 ```python
 from tradinghours import Market